observablehq/plot/docs/marks/raster.md

 ```
 :::

-The grid (`volcano.values` above) is a list of numbers `[103, 104, 104, …]` representing elevations.
+The grid (`volcano.values` above) is a list of numbers `[103, 104, 104, …]`.
 The first number `103` is the elevation of the bottom-left corner.
-This grid is in [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order), meaning that the values for the first row are followed by the second row, then the third, and so on.
+This grid is in [row-major order](https://en.wikipedia.org/wiki/Row-_and_column-major_order), meaning that the elevations of the first row are followed by the second row, then the third, and so on.
 Here’s a smaller grid to demonstrate the concept.

 ```js
 grid = ({